St. Andrew's Church, Mumbai: Mother of Pearl

-The 1669 Jesuit letter mentions a curious legend about a Mother Mary statue in one of the side altars."Once upon a time, the Kolis were fishing in this sea of Bandra," reads the translation.
+The 1669 Jesuit letter mentions a curious legend about a Mother Mary statue in one of the side altars.
+"Once upon a time, the Kolis were fishing in this sea of Bandra," reads the translation.
 "They fished not a fish but a statue of the Mother of Pearl, within which the pearl Jesus was found and with festival joy placed it in this church."
 The side altars are originals - so it's possible the current statue is the same one that was fished out of the sea.
 After remaining for a time in St. Andrew's church, was restored to its former position in 1761, and has since been held in much veneration not only by Christians but by Hindus, Musalmans, and Parsis.

 Graveyard

 The Graveyard of St. Andrew's which covers a very large area, was initially meant for the parishioners of St. Andrew's.
-However, in 1946, when parts of the Parish were sliced to form the parishes of St. Theresa's.
-St. Vincent de Paul's and St. Anne's, some of the parishioners so transferred, have still a claim for burial I the graves of their ancestors in St. Andrew's graveyard.
+However, in 1946, when parts of the Parish were sliced to form the parishes of St. Theresa's, St. Vincent de Paul's and St. Anne's, some of the parishioners so transferred still have a claim for burial in the graves of their ancestors in St. Andrew's graveyard.
 Due to non-availability of space, it is not possible to allot fresh permanent graves even to the existing parishioners of St. Andrew's whose numbers have increased tremendously.
 To meet the shortage, persons who do not have permanent graves are buried in temporary graves.

 Vaulting of Graves: Section ‘B’ (area along Chimbai Road) needs to be re-planned as there are a number of overhanging trees which not only cause a cleaning problem but graves cannot be dug in the allotted space because of the spreading roots, resulting in problems of encroachment.
 Besides the passage in the corner is very narrow and gets waterlogged during the monsoons.
 It was therefore decided to vault the graves so that the area would be leveled up and easy to clean.
 Each grave holder is expected to defray part of the expenses by paying ₹2000.

 In 1964 the graveyard was rearranged and the entire area divided into sections marked ‘A’, to ‘H’.
 Some of these sections were vaulted.
 Each permanent grave owner was issued a Registration Card giving the name of the grave-owner, the co-users and the grave number and section and a plan showing the location of the grave.
 It may be noted that while allotting a permanent grave, the property rights of the Church are not transferred but only the right of use of the particular grave is given to the family concerned, subject to the rules and regulations governing the graveyard.
 As regards temporary graves, permission is given for one particular burial and the family members have no right over the grave.